-The Udall Foundation ended FY 2023 with 28 full-time equivalent (FTE) positions and two term FTE positions.
+The Udall Foundation ended FY 2024 with 27 full-time equivalent (FTE) employees, 3.5 term FTE employees, and five intermittent employees.
 Approximately half of the agency's workforce is based at its Tucson, Arizona, headquarters office with the remainder based at permanent remote duty stations.
 The Udall Foundation utilizes remote duty stations to enhance employee recruitment and retention and reduce agency operating expenses.

 The Udall Foundation relocated its Tucson, Arizona, headquarters office to a smaller footprint in FY 2023.
-The new office better supports the agency's mission requirements by facilitating meaningful, in-person work across agency components, and aligns with the Administration's guidance on Preparing for the Future of Work in OMB Memorandum M-21-25 and Measuring, Monitoring, and Improving Organizational Health and Organizational Performance (OMB Memorandum M-23-15).
-The Udall Foundation continues to provide Personal Identity Verification (PIV) card credentialing services to Federal employees and contractors in southern Arizona in its capacity as a shared service PIV provider location.
+The new office better supports the agency's mission requirements by facilitating meaningful, in-person work across agency components, and aligns with the Administration's guidance on Preparing for the Future of Work in Office of Management and Budget (OMB) Memorandum M-21-25 and Measuring, Monitoring, and Improving Organizational Health and Organizational Performance (OMB Memorandum M-23-15).
+The Udall Foundation reports lease capitalization and real property information to the U.S. General Services Administration (GSA) on an annual basis, consistent with OMB Memorandum M-20-03 and Federal Accounting Standards Advisory Board guidance.